 Rocky Mountain Bighorn Sheep

 Bighorn sheep are uncommonly sighted in Grand Teton National Park, due mainly to the fact that they inhabit remote alpine regions that are not commonly frequented by visitors — unless they’re avid mountaineers.
 But should you be lucky enough to discover a herd of bighorn sheep in mating season, you might witness a dramatic display of head butting between competing rams.

-Beavers are abundant in Grand Teton National Park, and can be observed in various lakes, ponds and waterways, including Oxbow Bend, Colter Bay and the Snake River.
+Beavers are abundant in Grand Teton National Park and can be observed in various lakes, ponds, and waterways, including Oxbow Bend, Colter Bay, and the Snake River.
 Like moose, beavers have a taste for willow buds, so they’re a common sight in the Willow Flats marshlands.

-It was demand for beaver pelts that originally brought trappers westward, encouraging further exploration of the Rockies, Grand Teton and Yellowstone included.
+It was a demand for beaver pelts that originally brought trappers westward, encouraging further exploration of the Rockies, Grand Teton and Yellowstone included.
 Unfortunately, beavers were so aggressively trapped that by the mid-19th century, they were eliminated from many of their original habitats.
-Fortunately, trap-and-transfer and habitat conservation policies restored the animals numbers by the 1940s.
+Fortunately, trap-and-transfer and habitat conservation policies restored the animals’ numbers by the 1940s.

 History of Grand Teton National Park